 The Australian National University (ANU) is unique in Australia.
-Ranked 30th in the world by QS and based in the nation's capital city, the University attracts leading academics and outstanding students from Australia and around the world.
+Ranked 18th in the world for Law and Legal Studies by the Times Higher Education World University Rankings (2023) and based in the nation's capital city, the University attracts leading academics and outstanding students from Australia and around the world.

-For more than 60 years, ANU College of Law has been the educational home to some of the most remarkable people from across the world: visionaries, influential leaders, researchers and individuals creating impact and social change nationally, regionally and globally.
+For more than 60 years, the ANU College of Law has been the educational home to some of the most remarkable people from across the world: visionaries, influential leaders, researchers, and individuals creating impact and social change nationally, regionally and globally.